-I actually started purchasing items before we moved into our new home so it was a little tricky trying to imagine how everything was going to look once it all came together.
-I definitely didn’t want to wait till I was 8 months pregnant before I started shopping so I made a pinterest board with all the items I liked and tried to see how they all looked on one page.
-The weekend we moved in I crossed my fingers as we were unpacking and hoped everything fit.
+I actually started buying everything before we moved into our new home so it was a little tricky trying to imagine how everything was going to look once it all came together.
+I definitely didn’t want to wait till I was 8 months pregnant before I started shopping so the weekend we moved in I crossed my fingers as we were unpacking and hoped everything fit.

 Cot.
 Babyletto by Hudson

 Wooden Rack.
 Fox and Wilder

 Star Decals.
 Adairs

 Photography – Lisa Frieling

 Carrier: Budu | Top: Marks and Spencer | Skirt: Isabel Marant